AKSHITA-NEGI20/Credit-Card-Data-Analysis-India/README.md

 # download credit card transactions dataset from below link :
 https://www.kaggle.com/datasets/thedevastator/analyzing-credit-card-spending-habits-in-india

-# import the dataset in sql server with table name: credit_card_transcations
-# change the column names to lower case before importing data to sql server.
+Import the dataset in sql server with table name: credit_card_transcations Change the column names to lower case before importing data to sql server.
-# Also replace space within column names with underscore.
+Also replace space within column names with underscore.
-# while importing make sure to change the data types of columns. by default it shows everything as varchar.
+While importing make sure to change the data types of columns. by default it shows everything as varchar.

 # We'll be answering the following questions along the way: